NayrBrandt/cookie_monster/README.md

 You should be able to click the puzzle piece on the right side of the Address Bar to find the icon (currently a red and white HW) and highlight the pin for it.

 Click it.

+To view the console for the plugin, you must click the icon to bring up the plugin popup.
+Right click, and select "Inspect."

 Ta da!